 - Use plugin like Ghostery.

 Email tracking is also not 100% accurate.
-There are slight changes of false positive.
+There are slight changes in false positive.
 For instance — some email client automatically loads the image even before the recipient has open the message.

 Also Read: How to Quickly Unsubscribe From Bulk Mail

 Email tracking is a useful tool for businesses but not advisable for personal use, for various reasons, like — It can lead to trust issue and giving a third party tool access to your Email is not really a good idea.